At the time Europeans reached the shores of North America, the Ojibwa Indians were one of the largest tribes on the continent.

 The Ojibwa Indians living south of the Great Lakes had access to all those food sources, but the climate and terrain also leant itself to agriculture.
 Better soil conditions and warmer climate allowed those Anishnabe to grow small gardens of corn, and beans - a skill that had migrated along the trade routes to the southerly Creek and Choctaw tribes.

 For the most part Ojibwa Indians built wigwams from bent saplings and covered the exterior with bark or hides.
 A small wigwam could be built in a day.
 More time was spent on constructing larger wigwams that could shelter a dozen or more people through severe winter weather.

 But if instant shelter was needed it was easier to construct a small tipi because small trees could be easily stripped of their branches and used as poles and a combination of hides, bark or woven reed mats could cover the structure quickly.

-Eastern Woodland Indians is a term describes a polygot of tribal societies that once inhabited an area in North America that extended from the northern coniferouis tree line and the headwaters of the McKenzie River, through the vast hardwood forests surrounding the Great Lakes and the shores of the Mississippi River, south to the Gulf of Mexico and east through the Carolina forests to the Atlantic seaboard.
+Eastern Woodland Indians is a term describes a polyglot of tribal societies that once inhabited an area in North America that extended from the northern coniferous tree line and the headwaters of the McKenzie River, through the vast hardwood forests surrounding the Great Lakes and the shores of the Mississippi River, south to the Gulf of Mexico and east through the Carolina forests to the Atlantic seaboard.

 There were many similarities between the Eastern Woodland Indians who lived below the Great Lakes and their cousins who lived in the rocky forests of the Laurentian Shield.